Model theory of operator algebras II: Model theory

-\begin{proposition} The class of C*-algebras is axiomatizable by theory $\bfT_{C^*}$ consisting of axioms \eqref{Ax.1}--\eqref{Ax.D-n.2}. \end{proposition}
+\begin{proposition} The class of C*-algebras is axiomatizable by theory $\bfT_{C^*}$ consisting of axioms \eqref{Ax.associativity}--\eqref{extra-ax}. \end{proposition}

 \begin{proof} It is clear that for a C*-algebra $A$ the model $\CM(A)$ as defined in \S\ref{Ex.C*} satisfies $\bfT_{C^*}$.
-Conversely, if a model $\CM$ of $\CL_{C^*}$ satisfies $\bfT_{C^*}$ then the algebra $A_\CM$ obtained from $\CM$ by forgetting the domains and the sort for $\bbC$ is clearly a C*-algebra.
+Conversely, if a model $\CM$ of $\CL_{C^*}$ satisfies $\bfT_{C^*}$ then the algebra $A_\CM$ obtained from $\CM$ by forgetting the domains is a C*-algebra by Gel'fand-Naimark.

 To see that this provides an equivalence of categories, we only need to show that $M(A_\CM) \cong \CM$.
-This is guaranteed by the final four axioms above; that is, the interpretation of $D_n$ in $\CM$ is in fact the $n$-ball in the associated C*-algebra. \end{proof}
+To see this, we must show that the domains on $\CM$ are determined by $A_\CM$.
+Since multiplication by a scalar $r$ provides a bijection between the operator norm unit ball and the ball of radius $r$, it suffices to show that the operator norm unit ball and those elements of $D_1(\CM)$ coincide.
+By axiom \ref{Ax.D1}, we have that the latter is contained in the former.
+The other direction is just the calculation we did immediately before the Proposition.\end{proof}